What Impact does a Silo Mentality have on our Business?

 We are all familiar with working in silos, but what does that really do to our business?

 Do we all have a common aim?
 A common goal?
-Or does our Silo mentality drive behaviors which are beneficial for individual, departmental – indeed ‘SILO’ gains?
+Or does our Silo mentality drive behaviours which are beneficial for individual, departmental – indeed ‘SILO’ gains?

 Let’s look at some examples;